ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

 1. Be sure you've downloaded all 3 movies on your local copy of iTunes
 2. Open Noteburner M4V Plus
-3. Choose the Episode I-III
-...It should look like the screenshot above
+3. Select Episodes I-III (it should look like the screenshot above)
 4. Press Convert
-**NOTE: This will take A WHILE.
-You might want to leave this running over night** **When finished, spot check your videos to be sure to check that the audio and video properly converted.**
+**NOTE: This can take A WHILE.
+You might want to leave this running over night**
+5. When finished, spot check your videos to be sure to check that the audio and video properly converted

 ### II: Unzip the Master.zip!